 Drop the weight and measure the time it takes to drop as well as the distance it drops.

-Do 1.2 three times and calculate the average moment of inertia using equation 7.
+Do 1.2 three times and calculate the average moment of inertia using Equation 7.

 Compute the theoretical moment of inertia of the spinning rod using the following formula I = 112 M L2where Mis the mass of the rod and Lis the length.